 Manufacturers who have stuck with on-premise legacy systems, and are perhaps trying to integrate spreadsheets with other applications, are struggling to keep a competitive edge with those that have implemented fully digital/Cloud-based solutions.
 They are spending too much time generating and interpreting reports that have been created with manual data input.
 And departments are often unable to work together in an optimal way because they’re not seeing the same information at the same time.

-Improving business responsiveness using BCE
+Improving business responsiveness with Advanced

 Modern supply chains are a complex ecosystem of goods and suppliers, sometimes based all over the world.
 Managing the supply chain can be one of the most time-consuming challenges for production managers, so being able to see data in real-time is essential.
 Automated processes that reduce the possibility of human error can transform the time taken on repetitive tasks.
-Business Cloud Essentials (BCE) enables on-demand visibility, allowing businesses to meet customer expectations for more environmentally sustainable sourcing, whilst also optimising all resources in the end-to-end production process.
-This is essential for niche businesses and those who are building a reputation for sustainable and community-focused products.